askft/riscy/README.md

 ```

-### The interpreter / virtual machine
+### The virtual machine

 First of all, the virtual machine is *very* simplistic; it is not hardware
-descriptive, i.e. not a simulation of an actual RiSC-16 processor.
-The source
+descriptive, i.e. not a simulation of an actual processor.
-code can be found in [the vm directory](RiscyVM) in this repository.

 What the virtual machine can do is read the "machine code" produced by the
-assembler, interpret it, and print registers and memory contents.
+assembler, run it, and print registers and memory contents to `stdout`.

 ### Usage